cucumber/docs/content/installation.md

 yarn add --dev cucumber
 ```

-# Cucumber versioning

-Cucumber tries to follow the [SemVer](http://semver.org/) specification for
-release numbers.
-Essentially, that means that:

-- If only the right-hand (patch) number in the release changes, you don't need to worry.
-- If the middle number (minor) number in the release changes, you don't need to worry.
-- If the left-hand (major) number changes, you can expect that things might break.

 # Ruby

 Cucumber for Ruby is a ruby gem.
 Depending on your project structure there are